bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

     git config --global color.ui true
 ```

-The first line creates the repository in a <code>.git</code> subdirectory.
+The first line creates the repository in a `.git` subdirectory.
 Take a moment and look at that.
 The second line turns on coloring in the output from Git.
 Some people like colored output, some hate it; if you don't want it, omit that line or repeat is with false instead of true.

 More usefully, you can ask Git about the status: